tiecoeletrica/EcoApp_Backend_Nest/documentation/notes.md

 - on budgets-materials put show observation with replaced material []
 - split logic between Administrator and Storekeeper Leader []
 - badges and summary on readme []
+- sort data on fetch movimentation-budgets by material []

 # Test 1 file